-In fact, for years insurance companies actually penalised loyal customers by offering better deals to new customers, a practice known as price walking.
+For years, some insurance companies actually penalised loyal customers by offering better deals to new customers for the same risk profile, a practice known as price walking.
 It wasn’t until the Financial Conduct Authority (FCA) banned the practice from January 1st 2022.

 The FCA state that when a company send out a renewal letter they must: